Bronx Saint Vincent de Paul assistance programs.

 To this end, the organization collaborates with a number of other community service agencies in the county.
 These organizations, including both government and private entities, help St. Vincent de Paul of Bronx in its mission to assist persons in need.
 This is done from applications for government benefits such as food stamps or other emergency aid.

 Some churches associated with St. Vincent de Paul hold fundraisers to collect money for the low income community in the borough.
 These funds help indigent individuals afford the cost of housing or to pay energy bills to avoid service termination.
-Of particular focus is on keeping the homes and apartments of seniors in the Bronx warm during the winter, so there may be emergency assistance for heating bills.
+Of particular focus is on keeping the homes and apartments of seniors in the Bronx warm during the winter, so there may be emergency assistance for heating bills including from HEAP in NYC.
 Financial assistance is a very limited resource of the St. Vincent charity agency, and much of it depends on money raised from the community or the availability of government grants.

 Referrals to both private and government benefits is available through case managers.
 The volunteers can help disadvantaged families who are concerned about paying their monthly bills, rent payments, medical care, food expenses and other issues.
 As part of the services, the charity will direct clients to resources provided by agencies across the region or public aid, such as food stamps or HUD section 8 vouchers.